What is a felony in Minnesota?

 The word “stay” means to postpone or delay — in this case to postpone adjudication (conviction).
 But the stay has conditions.

 If a defendant successfully completes a stay of adjudication the court will dismiss the charge.
 And under Minnesota law, dismissal after a stay of adjudication is not a conviction.
-But under some federal laws, e.g., immigration laws, dismissal after a stay of adjudication is a “conviction.”
+But under some federal laws, like immigration laws, dismissal after a stay of adjudication is a “conviction.”
 So, your Minnesota felony attorney should be able to explain implications for you.

 What is a stay of imposition?

 Another is a “stay of imposition” of sentence.
 And here, strictly speaking the court postpones felony sentencing for a specific period of time.
 But if the defendant complies with the conditions of the stay, the postponed action never happens.
 And as discussed, Minnesota Statutes Section 609.13, Subd.
-1, reduces a felony conviction to a misdemeanor for some purposes after successful completion of a stay of imposition.
+1, reduces a felony conviction to a misdemeanor for limited purposes after successful completion of a stay of imposition.

 What is a stay of execution?